PrincetonUniversity/software_testing/02_unittest/README.md

-# Unit Testing with unittest
+# Unit Testing

 Unit testing involves writing tests for standalone units of code such as a function.
 You could write your own testing framework maybe using the `assert` statement but it is better to use a framework that already exists.

 ## unittest from the Python Standard Library

-A good starting point for unit testing is the the [`unittest`](https://docs.python.org/3/library/unittest.html) module of the Python Standard Library.
-If you have Python installed then you have this module.
+A good starting point for unit testing is the [`unittest`](https://docs.python.org/3/library/unittest.html) module of the Python Standard Library.
+If you have Python installed then you have this module:

 ```bash
 $ module load anaconda3